-Dr. Vaqhoo is an organic chemist whose research interests are in the area of organofluorine chemistrv.
-She works developing new reactions to introduce fluorine and fluorinated groups to small organic molecules biological interest of using microwave technology.
+Dr. Vaghoo is an organic chemist whose research interests are in the area of organofluorine chemistry.
+She developing new reactions introduce fluorine and fluorinated groups to small organic molecules biological interest microwave technology.

 Tetrahydroquinolines and quinolones in general are important scaffolds that are present in both natural products and pharmaceuticals as they have interesting biological properties.
 Fluorinated quinolines have also been studied and shown to exhibit important biological properties such as antimalarial activity.
 Mefloquine, sold as Larium, is a major antimalarial drug that is used for both prevention and treatment of malaria.
-On the other hand. fluorinated tetrahydroquinolines have not been widely explored for their biological properties; the reason for which may be attributed to the fact that methodology to synthesize these compounds are limited.
-Nevertheless, given the importance of heterocycles fluorinated and the academic quest to develop new synthetic methodology, these class of compounds make interesting and worthwhile targets.
+On the other hand. fluorinated tetrahydroguinolines have not been widely explored for their biological properties; the reason for which may be attributed to the fact that methodology to synthesize these compounds are limited.
+Nevertheless, given the importance of fluorinated heterocycles academic quest to develop new synthetic methodology, these class of compounds make interesting and worthwhile targets.

-(i) Van der Heijden, G.; Ruijter, E.; Orru, R. "Efficiency, Diversity, and Complexity with Multicomponent Reactions."
+- (i) Van der Heijden, G.; Ruijter, E.; Orru, R. "Efficiency, Diversity, and Complexity with Multicomponent Reactions."
 Synlett.
-2013, 24(6), 666.

-(ii) Wu, J.; Cao, S. "Multicomponent Reactions based on Fluoro-Containing Building Block."
+2013, 24(6), 666. - (ii) Wu, J.; Cao, S. "Multicomponent Reactions based on Fluoro-Containing Building Block."
 Curr.
 Org.
 Chem.
-2009, 12, 1791.

-(iii) (a) Sridharan, V., Suryavanshi, P. A. and Menéndez, J. C., "Advances in the chemistry of tetrahydroquinolines".
+2009, 12, 1791. - (iii) (a) Sridharan, V., Suryavanshi, P. A. and Menéndez, J. C.," Advances in the chemistry of tetrahydroquinolines".
 Chem.
-Rev. 2011, 111, 7157.

-(iv) (a) Lutz, R. E.; Ohnmacht, C. J.; Patel, A. R. "Antimalarials.
-7. Bis(trifluoromethyl)-.alpha.-(2piperidyl)-4-quinolinemethanols".
+Rev. 2011, 111, 7157. - (iv) (a) Lutz, R. E.; Ohnmacht, C. J.; Patel, A. R. "Antimalarials.
+7. Bis(trifluoromethyl)-.alpha.-(2-piperidyl)-4-quinolinemethanols".
 J. Med.
 Chem.
 1971, 14, 926; (b) Grellepois, F.; Grellier, P.; Bonnet-Delpon, D.; Begue, J.-P." Design, synthesis and antimalarial activity of trifluoromethylartemisinin-mefloquine dual molecules."
 ChemBioChem.
 2005, 6, 648.

-Prakash, G. K.; Narayanan, A.; Nirmalchandar, A.; Vag-hoo, H.; Paknia, F.; Mathew, T.; Olah, G. A. "Direct synthesis of 2-/3-(trifluoromethyl) thiochroman-4-ones: Superacid-induced tandem alkylation-cyclic acylation of benzenethiols using 2-/3-(trifluoromethyl)acrylic acid" J. of Fluo.
+Prakash, G. K.; Narayanan, A.; Nirmalchandar, A.; Vaghoo, H.; Paknia, F.; Mathew, T.; Olah, G. A. "Direct synthesis of 2-/3-(trifluoromethyl) thiochroman-4-ones: Superacid-induced tandem alkylation-cyclic acylation of benzenethiols using 2-/3-(trifluoromethyl)acrylic acid" J. of Fluo.
 Chem.
 2017,196, 63.

-Vaghoo, H.; Prakash, G. K.; Narayanan, A.; Choudhary, R.; Paknia, F.; Mathew, T.; Olah.
-A. G. "Superelectrophilic Activation of Crotonic/Methacrylic Acids: Direct Access to Thiochrom-4-ones from Benzenethiols Microwaveby Assisted One-Pot Alkylation/ Cyclic Acylation."
+Vaghoo, H.; Prakash, G. K.; Narayanan, A.; Choudhary, R.; Paknia, F.; Mathew, T.; Olah, G. A. "Superelectrophilic Activation of Crotonic/Methacrylic Acids: Direct Access to Thiochrom-4-ones from Benzenethiols by Microwave-Assisted One-Pot Alkylation/Cyclic Acylation."
 Org.
 Lett.
 2015, 17, 6170.